marcocesarato/PHP-AIO-Security/README.md

 1-0 - Move **.htaccess** on your ROOT directory

-1-1 - Move the class on directory and config the class.
+1-1 - Move the class on directory and config the class if you need it.

 These are the options:

 ```php
 $session_name = "XSESSID";